Learn the basics of HTML so you can design, create, and post your very own site on the Web.

 Getting Started With CSS

 Virtually all modern websites use CSS style rules for all their website styling.
-In this lesson, you'll learn what a style rule is, and you'll get some hands-on practice creating your own styles rules.
+In this lesson, you'll learn what a style rule is, and you'll get some hands-on practice creating your own style rules.
 You'll learn how to center and align pictures and text and discover the secrets to jazzing up your site with colors (and how to choose from the millions of color options available to you).

 Creating a Page Layout